yetkind/Weather-Station/README.md

  - You have to install curl for Windows from https://curl.haxx.se/download.html
  - Knowledge of how to add new programs to Windows path.
+ - Important! - call it inside from commandline otherwise Degree symbols not gonna work fyi ^^

 # How to find your city ID